 Over-the-counter Weight Loss Pills

 My jaw metaphorically dropped when she told this story.
-This was a woman who was struggling to put food on the table, but in her mind, weight loss pills seemed like a more important purchase.
-Her doctor told her that losing weight was the key to getting healthier, and she, understandably thought that meant by any means necessary.
-But I’m not disgusted with her for thinking that or purchasing those pills.
+This woman struggling to put food on the table, but in her mind, weight loss pills seemed like a more important purchase.
+Her doctor repeatedly told her weight loss would help her get healthier.
+She understandably thought that meant that she needed to lose weight by any means necessary.
+But I do not feel disgusted with her for thinking that or purchasing those pills.

-I’m disgusted with the society and culture that makes losing weight while food insecure the priority instead of getting enough nourishment and nutrients.
-This is the most memorable case, but there have been other instances where my participants truly want to lead healthier lifestyles, and they think the only way to do that is by eating very little or shelling out what little money they have on weight loss products.
+I feel disgusted with the society and culture that makes losing weight while food insecure the priority instead of getting enough nourishment and nutrients.
+This is a memorable case, but there have been other instances where my participants truly want to lead healthier lifestyles, and they think the only way to do that is by eating very little or shelling out what little money they have on weight loss products.

 Anyway, how nuts is it that weight loss pills are even sold at the dollar store or in the checkout line at the grocery store?
-As we talked about in 3 Reasons Why Supplements Can Be Sketchy, supplements are not regulated by the FDA.
+As we talked about in 3 Reasons Why Supplements Can Be Sketchy, the FDA does not regulate supplements.
 There is no telling what is even in a supplement, as we just have to trust that it contains whatever the label says it does.

-Some over-the-counter weight loss pills contain things like green tea extract, which sounds natural and healthy, but has its own host of side effects, like the potential to cause liver damage.8 Others contain weird plants like garcinia cambogia, high doses of caffeine, and raspberry ketones.
-Raspberry ketones have only been shown to be effective in super high doses in rats, so I think I’ll sit this one out.9
+Some over-the-counter weight loss pills contain things like green tea extract, which sounds natural and healthy, but has its own host of side effects.
+For instance, the potential to cause liver damage.8 Others contain weird plants like garcinia cambogia, high doses of caffeine, and raspberry ketones.
+Raspberry ketones have apparently only shown effectiveness in super high doses in rats, so I think I’ll sit this one out.9

 People who want to believe that a magic pill will help them lose weight are much more vulnerable to marketing and pyramid schemes that acquaintances from high school may push on Facebook.
 I guess that’s true about anything, though.
 The desire to believe in something makes it easier to believe despite a major lack of evidence.

-Over-the-counter weight loss pills must be “generally recognized as safe” by the FDA, but that phrase doesn’t actually mean a whole lot.
-Supplement manufacturers are allowed to sell a supplement until it’s proven that it causes harm, so please be careful if you do choose to take a supplement.
+The FDA may deem over-the-counter weight loss pills as “generally recognized as safe”, but that phrase lacks tangible meaning.
+Supplement manufacturers can sell a supplement until there is evidence to prove that it causes harm.
+Please use caution if you do choose to take a supplement.

 The Horrors of DNP